-- 5.6 To meet the SSR-2/1 (Rev.1) requirements recalled in para.
-5.2 and 5.3, levels of hazards exceeding those considered for design, i.e. those derived from the hazard evaluation for the site, should be considered and their consequences should be evaluated as part of the defence in depth approach.
-For natural external hazards, it is not always possible to get sufficient confidence in the frequency of occurrence of a certain level of hazard for the definition of a design basis level and furthermore for higher level.
+- 5.6 To meet the SSR-2/1 (Rev.1) requirements set out recalled in para.
+5.2 and 5.3, levels of natural-hazards exceeding those considered for design, i.e. those derived from the hazard evaluation for the site, should be considered and their consequences should be evaluated as part of the defence in depth approach.
+For external natural hazards, it is not always possible to get sufficient confidence in the frequency of occurrence of a certain level of hazard for the definition of a design basis level and furthermore for higher level.
 In that case, rather than trying to associate levels to frequencies, the level of natural hazards exceeding the level considered for design should be defined by the addition of a relevant margin.
-The behaviour of structures, systems and components to loading parameters resulting from these levels should be assessed. - 5.7 An evaluation should be conducted to demonstrate that the plant would be able to cope with a external hazard of a severity exceeding the levels considered for the design as follows: - To a certain extent, on the basis of the demonstration of the margin of a set of structures, systems and components that are necessary to reach a safe state, against the resulting loading of such a situation; - After the main effects of the hazard have passed, and/or in addition to this, on the basis of the use of non-permanent equipment to restore the necessary safety functions. - 5.8 For each relevant scenario involving an external hazard of a level exceeding the level considered for the design, the evaluation should identify limitations on the response capabilities of the plant and a strategy should be defined to cope with these limitations.
+The behaviour of structures, systems and components to loading parameters resulting from these levels should be assessed.
+Particularly for external hazards, if the design basis for the plant is well established, it is expected that the frequency of occurrence of a natural hazard of a severity significantly exceeding the levels considered for design will be very low.
+However, as such frequencies are generally associated with significant uncertainties, the behaviour of structures, systems and components to loading parameters resulting from levels of external hazards exceeding those considered for the design should be well understood. - 5.7 An evaluation should be conducted to demonstrate that the plant would be able to cope with an external hazard of a severity exceeding the levels considered for the design as follows: - To a certain extent, on the basis of the demonstration of the margin of a set of structures, systems and components that are necessary to reach a safe state, against the resulting loading of such a situation; - After the main effects of the hazard have passed, and/or in addition to this, on the basis of the use of non-permanent equipment to restore the necessary safety functions. - 5.8 For each relevant scenario involving an external hazard of a level beyond the design basis exceeding the level considered for the design, the evaluation should identify limitations on the response capabilities of the plant and a strategy should be defined to cope with these limitations.
 The evaluation should also identify the various coping provisions, accident management measures and equipment (i.e. fixed or non-permanent equipment stored on the site or off the site) that will be used to restore the safety functions and to reach and maintain a safe state.
-The evaluation should include the following: - (a) A robustness analysis of a relevant set of items important to safety to estimate the extent to which those items would be able to withstand levels of natural hazards exceeding those considered for design; - (b) An assessment of the extent to which the nuclear power plant would be able to withstand a loss of the safety functions without there being unacceptable radiological consequences for the public and the environment; - (c) The coping strategies to limit and mitigate the consequences of scenarios that could lead to a loss of relevant safety functions; - (d) An estimate of the necessary resources (i.e. human resources, equipment, logistics and communication) to confirm the feasibility of the coping strategies; - (e) A demonstration that the time available before a safety function is lost provides a sufficient margin over the time needed to perform all necessary actions to restore the safety function. - 5.9 Some aspects of the use of non-permanent equipment and the associated safety assessment cannot be fully considered in detail at the design stage and should be considered in the commissioning and operation stages.
-However, specific provisions to ensure radiation protection of operating personnel for the use of non-permanent equipment should be considered at the design stage of new nuclear power plants or during the implementation of modifications, where applicable, for nuclear power plants designed to previous standards.
+The evaluation should include the following: - (a) A robustness analysis of a relevant set of items important to safety to estimate the extent to which those items would be able to withstand levels of natural hazards exceeding those considered for design; - (b) An assessment of the extent to which the nuclear power plant would be able to withstand a loss of the safety functions without there being unacceptable radiological consequences for the public and the environment; - (c) The coping strategies to limit and mitigate the consequences of scenarios that could lead to a loss of relevant safety functions; - An estimate of the necessary resources (i.e. human resources, equipment, logistics and communication) to confirm the feasibility of the coping strategies: